ammontenney/performance-optimization/README.md

 #### Description:

-For this project, I was provided a website with serious performance problems.
+Dramatically increased website performance using best practices for page loading and browser rendering optimization

 With the skills that I learned for this project:

-1. I dramatically increased the PageSpeed score for index.html to above 90.
+1. I increased the PageSpeed score for index.html to 90
-1. I improved the rendering speed of pizza.html to a very smooth 60 fps.
+1. I improved the rendering speed of pizza.html to a very smooth 60 fps

 #### Optimizations to index.html:
 1. Optimized images